 Dermatologists frequently recommend learning the ABCDE’s when it comes to mole changes that could be concerning.
 ‘A’ is for a mole that presents with Asymmetry.
 Any mole that has one half presenting very differently from the other should be noted as a potential concern.
 ‘B’ is for a mole with an irregular border.
 It’s important to note moles that have ragged or blurred edges.
 ‘C’ is for a mole with contrasting colors.
 Moles that present in shades of tan, brown, black or blue should be looked at by a trained professional.
 ‘D’ is for the diameter of a mole.
 Any mole presenting with a diameter larger than 6mm is a potential for concern.
 Finally, ‘E’ is for a mole that appears elevated.
 Any mole that is raised away from the skin requires further medical examination.
 Understanding and using these ABCDE’s to evaluate moles is a great way to make sure a self-examination is a complete check.

-When you’re concerned about a mole that may need to be evaluated or are interested in scheduling annual check-ups to make sure to stay on top of overall skin health, Dr. Wright and his team at the St. Louis Laser Lipo and Vein Center are here to help.
+When you’re concerned about a mole that may need to be evaluated or are interested in scheduling annual check-ups to make sure to stay on top of overall skin health, Dr. Wright, the best dermatologist in St Louis, and his team at the St. Louis Laser Lipo and Vein Center are here to help.
 We’re happy to provide our patients with a full list of mole check services ranging from evaluations to treatment options in the event skin cancer is diagnosed.
 The first step in establishing care at our clinic is to schedule an initial consultation.
 Dr. Wright makes sure to take the time needed to get to know each and every patient, answer questions and listen to concerns before moving forward with a personalized treatment plan.

 Whether you’re prone to moles, have had skin cancer or are looking for a place to keep up with preventative care, Dr. Wright and his team at the St. Louis Laser Lipo and Vein Center are happy to welcome you to our family.
 Contact us today to learn more about our mole check services as well as the many other cosmetic and skincare solutions we’re proud to provide.